yisheng/status-challenge/README.md

     - Rinkeby: `npm run deploy-rinkeby`
     - Mainnet: `npm run deploy-mainnet`

+### Known issues

+- The codes were not fully tested
+- The functions were not fully commented
+- Lack of unit tests

 ### Possible improvement

 - After `removeEmployee`, payoff the final salary
-- Add unit tests
-- Full dev comments
-- Add a frontend UI for HR
+- Add frontend UI for HR